dbeitel-opentitan/opentitan/hw/ip/mbx/README.md

     - DOE outbox handler generates a notification interrupt, if supported and enabled.
 5. System host waits for an interrupt if applicable.\
 Upon receiving an interrupt, it checks the [DOE Status Register](#doe-status-register).*ready* bit to see if the object is ready.\
-Alternatively, if an interrupt is not supported, it can poll for the polls the [DOE Status Register](#doe-status-register).*ready* bit.\
+Alternatively, if an interrupt is not supported, it polls the [DOE Status Register](#doe-status-register).*ready* bit.\
-Note that SoC level power management schemes and related interrupt delivery mechanism is outside the scope of this document.\
+Note that SoC level power management schemes and related interrupt delivery mechanism are outside the scope of this document.\
 Any logic required to support SoC wake from deeper power management states for interrupt delivery shall be implemented at the SoC level at the time of integration.
 6. If the ready bit is Set:
     - System host reads data from the  [DOE Read Data Mailbox Register](#doe-read-data-mailbox-register) one DWORD at a time.